 The English Teaching Market conference held in Stare Jabłonki near Ostróda on June 25-27 was attended by almost 500 English teachers from villages and small towns.

-The conference was opened by Agnieszka Mazur, the PAFF Program Manager, and Krzysztof Margol, the President of “NIDA” Development Foundation, the manager of the “English Teaching” Program.
+The conference was opened by Agnieszka Mazur, the PAFF Program Manager, and Krzysztof Margol, President of the Nidzica Development Foundation “NIDA”, the manager of the “English Teaching” program.
 The inaugural part consisted of presentation on The Profile of Empowering Teachers given by Anna Grabowska and Maria Bogucka, and a lecture on young children developmental problems given by Bożena Janiszewska.

 So far over 8,000 people have participated in English Teaching Market meetings.
-The meetings are organized by the “NIDA” Development Foundation, as part of the “English Teaching” Program of the Polish-American Freedom Foundation.
+The meetings are organized by Nidzica Development Foundation “NIDA”, as part of the “English Teaching” program of the Polish-American Freedom Foundation.